lukso-network/docs/docs/guides/universal-profile/browser-extension/03-interact-with-dapp.md

 :::

 :::danger
-metamask (or any other ethereum provider) cannot be running at the same time.
+MetaMask (or any other ethereum provider) cannot be running at the same time.
+You need to deactive the MetaMask extension for the UP Extension to work.
 :::
 The extension injects an 'ethereum' object into a web page as `window.ethereum`.
 That object is used to interact with the extension.